 Bergen County Economic Development

-The Bergen County Economic Development Corporation (BCEDC), in association with the Bergen WIB and the Business Resource Center (BRC) at the One-Stop, is developing an aggressive business development campaign to identify employer needs and opportunities in Bergen County.
+The Division of Economic Development, in association with the Bergen WDB and the Business Resource Center (BRC) at the One-Stop, is developing an aggressive business development campaign to identify employer needs and opportunities in Bergen County.
 The team meets weekly in an effort to accomplish its goals:

 - To collaborate with the BRC to develop 100 new business relationships

-- To collaborate with the BCEDC to reach out to the Top 20 largest employers in the County
+- To collaborate with the Bergen County Division of Economic Development to reach out to the Top 20 largest employers in the County

 - To work hand-in-hand creating business development policies and initiatives